robincard/json-dataset-countries/README.md

 # json-dataset-countries
-This is a a comprehensive JSON dataset of countries and territories, in total there are 248 entitles
+This is a a comprehensive JSON dataset of countries and territories, in total there are 248 entities

+It can also be imported into MongoDB into a collectio.

 Includes for each entry are
 * Name